johnallec/MedioPlayer/README.txt

 javafx.scene.control.Slider, if you eliminate that component all is good.
 Anyway is a good example to see how a Media Player work.
 Enjoy.

-You have to import 2 jars (in "lib" folder)
-There are 2 directories ("MP3 FILE", "MP4 FILES") to simplify the adding test playlist's elements.

 All images are taken from:
 www.icons8.it
 https://it.freepik.com/